 The food we eat accounts for 30% of the UK’s carbon footprint.

 carbon footprint: the total quantity of greenhouse gasses, released into the atmosphere as a result of the activities of a particular individual, organization, or community.
 Carbon footprint relating to food is often referred to as carbon foodprint.
-It consists of carbon dioxide, methane and nitrious oxide from burning fossil fuels.
+It consists of carbon dioxide, methane and nitrious oxide from burning fossil fuels during food production, storage and transport.
 Carbon dioxide is also released from land use/land use change, methane from livestock digestive systems and waste disposal in landfill sites, and nitrous oxide from the application of nitrogen fertilisers in agriculture.

 There are many ways to reduce your individual carbon foodprint.
 Climate Challenge Fund provides the following rules of thumb: